alexjohnives/skyguide/README.md

 I decided on keeping my design clean and concise.
 Rather than importing my background gradient from Procreate, I found an online tool [CSS Gradient](https://cssgradient.io/) to create the background.

 For the other colours of the website I referred to the game and used the Google extension [Eye Dropper](https://eyedropper.org/) to take colour references.
-I then modified these in Procreate and approached the colour styings for this project using my own judgment.
+I then modified these in Procreate and approached the colour stylings for this project using my own judgment.
 These can be seen in the area logos I created to add a more personal element to the site.

 ## Typography